jfk-solutions/TiaFileFormat/README.md

 For Licence info look at: https://www.nuget.org/packages/jfk-solutions.TiaFileFormat/ and click on "Licence Info"

+For a Demo look at https://github.com/jfk-solutions/TiaProjectBrowser a tool wich uses the lib to browse TIA projects

 # What is supported:
  * Read the Project/PLF files or read them directly from a compressed TIA project
  * Read TIA Files from Version V10.5 - V20